Florida State–Miami football rivalry: October 7, 2000: Wide Right III

-Despite moving the ball at will, the defending national champion Seminoles could not score, as the Miami defense frustrated them, by stopping them twice on 4th Down near the end zone, including a Dan Morgan interception near the end of the half.
-After trailing 17-0 at halftime, the Seminoles came back to take a 24-20 lead in the 4th quarter after a touchdown pass from 2000 Heisman Trophy winner Chris Weinke.
+After trailing 17–0 at halftime, the Seminoles came back to take a 24–20 lead in the 4th quarter after a touchdown pass from 2000 Heisman Trophy winner Chris Weinke.
 Then, Miami took a 27–24 lead after a Ken Dorsey touchdown pass to Jeremy Shockey, but the Seminoles moved into field goal range during a last minute drive in Miami's Orange Bowl stadium.
 Florida State kicker Matt Munyon missed a field goal attempt again to the right to seal the Hurricanes' victory and end their 5 game losing streak against the Seminoles.
 Controversy erupted later in the season when the Seminoles were ranked higher by the BCS and picked to play in the Orange Bowl against Oklahoma for the national championship despite Miami being ranked higher in both the AP Poll and Coaches Poll.
 The Seminoles lost to the Sooners 13–2, while the Hurricanes defeated Florida 37–20 in the Sugar Bowl.
 Miami would finish #2 in the polls that year.